*Please note that we are currently at volunteer capacity. You are still able to apply but may be subject to a wait list until a space is available.*

-If you’re on the lookout for opportunities to make a real difference in the Harrow and Brent community, want to meet new people or get some extra skills on your CV?
+Are you on the lookout for opportunities to make a real difference in the Harrow and Brent community?
+Want to meet new people or get some extra skills on your CV?
 If so, Radio Harrow is always on the lookout for new volunteers to join us.

-Volunteers may have the opportunity to take part in our patient visiting service at Northwick Park Hospital, and will help their team put together a great playlist of songs and features for our flagship shows (either Harrow Today on weekdays, the Saturday Brunch on Saturday, or the Request Show on Sunday) and to broadcast out to the community from some of our local events (likely 2022).
+Volunteers have the opportunity to help their team put together a great playlist of songs and features for our flagship shows (either Harrow Today on weekdays, the Saturday Brunch on Saturday, or the Request Show on Sunday) and to broadcast out to the community from some of our local events.

 Harrow Today and the Saturday Brunch focus on the song requests, stories and events from within the community (including from within Northwick Park Hospital) and is a great source of news, music and entertainment.
 The Request Show (normally, but will take a different format for the time being due to Covid-19) focuses on delivering patient stories from those within the wards of Northwick Park Hospital and provides an upbeat show for listeners to enjoy.

 Once you’ve gained some experience, you can start presenting your own show and be trained on Myriad, one of the leading industry playout systems as used by some national radio stations.
 You might even want to help us at one of our fundraising events or write an article for the annual Radio Harrow magazine!

-What will Radio Harrow want in new volunteers?
+What does Radio Harrow want in new volunteers?

-All we ask in return is that you’re aged 16 or over, you can commit about two-and-a-half to three hours of your time each week, and you’ve got the determination and enthusiasm to produce great content and to make a difference in the community.
+All we ask in return is that you’re aged 16 or over, you can commit about two-and-a-half to three hours of your time each week, and you’ve got the determination and enthusiasm to make a difference.

 Why Radio Harrow?

-Filmed pre-pandemic, watch the below to find out what our volunteers and presenters thought of what we normally do:
+Watch below to find out what our volunteers and presenters think:

 How can I get involved?

-To become a volunteer (operating remotely until further notice) please spend some time completing the below form.
+To become a volunteer please spend some time completing the below form.
 Successful candidates will be contacted by our Volunteers Liaison Manager and invited to an induction.
-Please note we are not able to accept work experience students who are required to complete a set programme.
-We do not offer paid roles.